 Based on the experiences of early-adopter cities in the U.S., we have an understanding of the most critical components of a strong, effective Vision Zero commitment.
 While this is not a comprehensive list, and ideas will continue to evolve, these nine elements are proving essential to building a strong base for Vision Zero success.
+Another, more detailed, resource is Core Elements for Vision Zero Communities.

 1) Political Commitment